 Welcome to my homepage

-Welcome to my homepage, I am CNRS research director at the FEMTO-ST institute (Université de Franche-Comté, UFC) in Besançon, France.
-I am currently working in the nonlinear photonics group that I led during 10 years from 2010 to 2020.
-In our group, we investigate both theoretically and experimentally fundamental nonlinear optical effects that occur in specialty optical fibers and other tiny waveguides (nanofibers, chips, microresonators, etc) with the aim of developing potential applications to all-optical signal processing, optical communications, fiber lasers, broadband supercontinuum generation, and optical fiber sensors.
-Our group has broad expertise in fiber optics and nonlinear physics and has done many scientific achievements in the fields of broadband fiber-based parametric amplification, supercontinuum light generation, Raman fiber lasers, passively mode-locked fiber lasers, and Brillouin light scattering in specialty optical fibers.
-You can access and read our peer-review articles from my Google Scholar or my ORCID.
+Welcome to my homepage, I am research director at CNRS, based at FEMTO-ST institute (Université de Franche-Comté, UFC) in Besançon, France.
+I am currently working with the nonlinear photonics group, which I led during 10 years, from 2010 to 2020.
+My research focuses on laser physics and nonlinear optics with fundamental and practical impacts.
+More specifically, I investigate fundamental nonlinear optical effects that occur in specialty optical fibers and other tiny waveguides (nanofibers, chips, microresonators, etc) with the aim of developing potential applications to all-optical signal processing, optical communications, fiber lasers, broadband supercontinuum generation, and optical fiber sensors.
+Our group has broad expertise in fiber optics and nonlinear optics and has done many scientific achievements in the fields of broadband fiber-based parametric amplification, supercontinuum light generation, Raman fiber lasers, passively mode-locked fiber lasers, and Brillouin light scattering in specialty optical fibers.
+You can access and read my peer-review articles from my Google Scholar or my ORCID.

 My current research involves the nonlinear interactions between light and condensed matter and their applications - particularly through the use of various glass-based optical fibers and related tiny waveguides such as photonic crystal fibers, optical nanofibers, and micro-resonators.
-We are specifically working on the following research topics:
+I am pecifically working on the following research topics:

 • Design of specialty optical fibers for nonlinear optics applications,